 HSV 115 Crisis Intervention

 This course is designed to familiarize students with a variety of crisis situations and appropriate intervention techniques.
 Opportunity is provided for students to demonstrate intervention skills in simulated crisis situations.
-(3 lec/0 lab)

 HSV 120 Introduction to Substance Use Disorder